AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 #### <ins>queryAssets.queryAsset</ins>
-<p>used to change the mutable properties of an Asset.
+<p>queries asset perstating to specific assets of group assetID.
 These specific properties must be already defined as mutable in the schema of asset.
 Defines a message and initiates the transaction. </p>
 <p><strong>Function Signature</strong></p>

 `queryAsset: () => Promise<any>;`